reactjs/rfcs/text/0000-suspense-in-react-18.md

 The Suspense API itself does not change.

 This RFC *does not* add support for data fetching.
 The changes in this RFC are prerequisites for that future step.

-*This RFC is different than the process we typically do because it is the result of years of research into concurrency, Suspense, and server rendering. **We'd like to get one final round of broad public feedback from the community before shipping in case there are new concerns that have not been discussed before.** All of what is posted here was designed and discussed over the last year in the React 18 Working Group ([available here](https://github.com/reactwg/react-18/)).
-You can consider the Working Group to be a part of the RFC, so please feel free to quote and discuss any content from it when commenting on the RFC here.*

 # Basic example